Michael Joseph Melloy: Federal judicial service

-Melloy a judge of the United States Bankruptcy Court for the Northern District of Iowa from 1986 to 1992.
+Melloy was a judge of the United States Bankruptcy Court for the Northern District of Iowa from 1986 to 1992.

 On April 9, 1992, Melloy was nominated by President George H. W. Bush to a seat on the United States District Court for the Northern District of Iowa vacated by Judge David R. Hansen.
 Melloy was confirmed by the United States Senate on August 12, 1992, and received his commission on August 17, 1992.
 He served as chief judge from 1992 to 1999.
 He was also chair of the bankruptcy committee of the Judicial Conference of the United States.

 On September 4, 2001, Melloy was nominated by President George W. Bush to a seat on the United States Court of Appeals for the Eighth Circuit vacated by Judge George Gardner Fagg.
 Melloy was confirmed by the United States Senate on February 11, 2002, by a 91–0 vote.
 He received his commission on February 14, 2002.
-Melloy took senior status on February 1, 2013.
+Melloy took senior status on February 1, 2013 and fully retired in 2024.

 On April 2, 2018, the Supreme Court of the United States appointed Melloy as Special Master in the case of Texas v.
 New Mexico and Colorado.